davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Fault Tolerance**: No single fault can violate any of the above.

-TODO it's not a property per se, but also mention that we've done some prior design footwork and already know of one design constraint: the algorithm must be leaderless.
-This is because, if you have a leader, then you must support leader failover, and to fail over safely, you need to
+Also, while it's not a property of consensus algorithms per se, one thing we already know is a solution to consensus should be **leaderless**.
+We've already seen that solving consensus with a single-leader approach isn't fault tolerant, unless we implement a failover scheme &mdash; but failing over without causing split-brain itself requires a leaderless consensus algorithm.
+Ergo, any consensus algorithm with a leader contains within it a leaderless consensus algorithm.
+That leaderless consensus algorithm is the thing we need to invent.

 ### Simplifying the Design Space

 ## Majority-Rules Voting